duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 Window functions are a critical workload in real world data analysis scenarios, and can stress test a system in other ways.
 DuckDB has implemented state of the art algorithms to quickly process even the most complex window functions.
 We use the largest table from the join benchmark as the raw data for these new tests to help with comparability to the rest of the benchmark.

 Window function benchmarks are much less common than more traditional joins and aggregations, and we were unable to find a suitable suite off the shelf.
 These queries were designed to showcase the variety of uses for window functions, but there are certainly more that could be added.
 We are open to your suggestions for queries to add, and hope these queries could prove useful for other systems!

+Since the window functions benchmark is new, the window functions from each of the queries included are shown in the appendix at the end of the post.

 ### Workload size
 We test only the middle 5GB dataset size for the workloads mentioned thus far, primarily because some import and export operations to external formats like Pandas must fit in memory (and we used a Macbook Pro M1 with only 16GB of RAM).